smajidy/smajidy.github.io/_pages/about.md

 I am Shayan Majidy (Pronounced "shah-YAHN mah-JEE-dee"), a Vanier Scholar and PhD Candidate at the Perimeter Institute and the Institute for Quantum Computing at the University of Waterloo.

-I'm also a co-author of the upcoming textbook _Building Quantum Computers: A Practical Introduction_ by Majidy, Wilson and Laflamme (Cambridge University Press, 2024).

 Research Interests
 ======
 My research is centred on the dynamics of quantum information---specifically, on how non-classical properties of information are generated, harnessed, or lost and the physical consequences that ensue in the domains of quantum many-body physics, quantum computing, and quantum thermodynamics.
+Recently, I have focused on how noncommuting conserved quantities effect dynamics to hinder thermalization and other forms of decoherence.

 Education
 ======
-* Ph.D in Physics (Quantum Information), University of Waterloo, 2019-2024 (expected)
+* Ph.D in Physics, University of Waterloo, 2019-2024 (expected)
-* M.Sc. in Physics (Quantum Information), University of Waterloo, 2018-2019
+* M.Sc. in Physics, University of Waterloo, 2018-2019
 * B.Sc. in Theoretical Physics, University of Guelph, 2011-2015

 Textbooks